openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       omit any argument you like but must retain the separating commas.
 The order is important and specifies the following:

       #.
-Extra arguments that should be added to the configure script
+Extra arguments that should be added to :term:`PACKAGECONFIG_CONFARGS`
-         argument list (:term:`EXTRA_OECONF` or
-         :term:`PACKAGECONFIG_CONFARGS`) if
-         the feature is enabled.
+         if the feature is enabled.

       #.
-Extra arguments that should be added to :term:`EXTRA_OECONF` or
+Extra arguments that should be added to :term:`PACKAGECONFIG_CONFARGS`
-         :term:`PACKAGECONFIG_CONFARGS` if the feature is disabled.
+         if the feature is disabled.

       #.
 Additional build dependencies (:term:`DEPENDS`)
          that should be added if the feature is enabled.